zackmeach/GridironLabs/README.md

   `pip install pyside6 polars`
 - (Optional) Generate synthetic Parquet so the UI has data (players/teams/coaches/games with schedules and scores): `python scripts/generate_fake_nfl_data.py`
 - Launch the desktop shell: `python -m gridironlabs.main`, the `gridironlabs` console script, or `python main.py`.
 - You should see a dark-themed shell with a persistent top nav (cycling upcoming matchups from `games.parquet`), a 2x-height context bar with stat chips, and stacked pages.
-The page bodies are currently scaffolds while the new OOTP-style panel system is implemented.
+Home includes a League Standings reference surface built on the new OOTP-style panel system.
 Back/forward controls mirror a browser-style history for page navigation.
 - If `data/processed` is empty or Parquet fails validation, the app still boots and the context bar will reflect a zero-count/validation status; the matchup ticker may have no items.
 Seed Parquet with `python scripts/generate_fake_nfl_data.py` if you want matchups to cycle in the top nav.
 - Run smoke tests (includes pytest-qt UI check): `pytest`